ethanmsl/incarnate/README.md

-# Update (XII-'23):

-This was a great early Rust project for me and it's served dutifully (and does still) - Making customized repo creation and thus fast exploration easier.
-But more featureful, more actively maintained, and more flexible tools exist!

-- For **Rust** projects: [Cargo-Generate](<[url](https://github.com/cargo-generate/cargo-generate)>) is something I've been using and adore.
-You can point it to local or remote templates.
-It is intimately connected to Cargo however, and is not suitable for projects not connected to a crate at all.
-It's also not intended to help newer coders set-up and does not do any initial git automation or hook-up.
-- For **Python** projects: I have not yet used but will be exploring [CookieCutter](https://github.com/cookiecutter/cookiecutter).
-(Several similar alternatives also exist.)
-More widespread use.
-Also allows pointing at remote templates.
-Does not do initial git automation or hook-up, but if we need that for someone we can just as easily include what's needed in a justfile and that offers a more customizable solution.

----

 ( **Dev Use Note**: this uses a git submodule for the template assets, be sure to initialize and update if workig on repo)

 # What is this, User-wise?